Shadow7726/CAN-Protocol-Hacking/README.md

 > **Legal Reminder**: This guide is for authorized security research, penetration testing, and academic study only.
 Unauthorized access to vehicle networks or industrial control systems is a criminal offense.
 Ensure you have written authorization before conducting any tests described in this document.
 The techniques described here, when used responsibly, help improve the security of CAN-based systems that people depend on for safety every day.

-- **1000**: This value (1000 in this case) specifies the length of the transmit queue.
-Adjusting this parameter can affect how the CAN interface manages the transmission of messages, potentially addressing issues related to buffer space availability (`No buffer space available` errors).